ckswilliams/modOpenREM/docs/skindosemap.rst

 Exporting data to openSkin
 **************************

-If skin dose maps are disabled you are presented with the option of exporting the study data as a csv file for use with a stand-alone installation of openSkin.
+If skin dose maps are disabled the user you are presented with the option of exporting the study data as a csv file for use with a stand-alone installation of openSkin.
 Select the fluoroscopy study you wish to create the exposure incidence map for and go to the detail view.
 Then click on the link to create